auni02/webdev-group-project/README.md

 ## Introduction

 Effective management systems for sports facilities are becoming more and more in demand as badminton gains popularity as a recreational and competitive sport.
-This proposal describes the creation of a user-centric web platform specifically designed for badminton sports facility management in order to address this need.
+This proposal describes the creation of a user centric web platform specifically designed for badminton sports facility management in order to address this need.
 This platform's main objective is to completely transform how administrators and users manage court reservations, memberships, payments, and communication.The Model-View-Controller (MVC) architectural pattern will be used in the suggested system to guarantee a scalable and maintainable framework.
 The platform seeks to expedite crucial processes including court scheduling, membership enrolment, friendly sessions, and money processing by combining cutting-edge web technologies with user-friendly design concepts.
 This initiative seeks to address the inefficiencies of manual systems, such as time-consuming bookings, difficulty in tracking payments, and miscommunication between users and administrator.

 An effective court management module, a user-friendly membership registration process, a centralised inquiry communication tool, and a reliable payment system are some of the platform's primary characteristics.
 Through friendly sessions that let users socialise and engage in leisure activities, the platform also encourages community involvement.
 The platform guarantees financial accountability and streamlines administrative duties by offering a transparent and safe payment tracking mechanism.
 In the end, this system will satisfy the requirements of administrators and users alike, promoting a smooth and effective experience in overseeing badminton sports facilities.